Itinerary: Pontassieve, Londa, Stia, Pratovecchio, Poppi, Camaldoli, Botanical Garden of Valbonella

 Casentino Valley is a Medieval land rich in art, history, and culture, located not very far from Florence.
 The valley begins immediately after passing Alpe di Catenaia, a small mountain range that separates Casentino Valley from Tiber Valley.
 In the valley, you will be surrounded by a wonderful landscape made of picturesque villages, ancient monasteries clung to the top of the hills, hermitages sunk in the green, austere castles and lush forests.
 Everywhere, there is only peace and silent.

-Here, on the tops of the hills of Tuscany at the border with Emilia Romagna, you will find many architectural jewels that, thanks to the skilful hands and care of the peasants, are fully integrated with the territory.
+Here, on the tops of the Tuscany hills, at the border of Emilia Romagna region, you will find many architectural jewels that, thanks to the skillful hands and care of the peasants, are fully integrated with the territory.
 Walking through these inspiring landscapes, you will be induced to meditation and self-reflection in a process of slow re-education to silence.
-You will experience that inner peace that you have not enjoyed since a long period of time.
+You will experience that inner peace you have not enjoyed since a long period of time.

 Do not miss the natural beauties in the National Park of Casentino Forests, rich in beech, oak and maple trees, one of the most important parks in Europe!

 During the tour just stop in some local restaurants in order to taste the local cuisine which is one of the best in Italy.
-Tuscany and Emilia Romagna are two well-known regions also for the high quality of their food.
+Tuscany and Emilia Romagna are two well-known regions thanks to their high-quality food as well.